trust-mfn-berlin/animals-as-objects/vault/theme.logistical-metabolisms.md

 [^14]: See Vennen, Mareike. _Das Aquarium: Praktiken, Techniken und Medien der Wissensproduktion (1840-1910)_.
 Göttingen: Wallstein, 2018.

 [^15]: Schlünder, Martina und Christian Reiß, Axel C. Hüntelmann, Susanne Bauer.
-“Cakes und Candies – Zur Geschichte der Ernährung von Versuchstieren”. _Berichte zur Wissenschaftsgeschichte_ 35, 4 (2012): 275-285, 282.  https://doi.org/10.1002/bewi.201201600.
+“Cakes und Candies: Zur Geschichte der Ernährung von Versuchstieren”. _Berichte zur Wissenschaftsgeschichte_ 35, 4 (2012): 275-285, 282.  https://doi.org/10.1002/bewi.201201600.
 In the course of the 1870s and 1880s, for example, new institute buildings with outdoor facilities were constructed in Würzburg, Leipzig, and Freiburg to meet the changing demands of zoological research.
 However, these changes not only necessitated new architecture, but also a reorganization of the work, which was accompanied by new tasks in animal care.
 See Reiß, Christian. _Der Axolotl: Ein Labortier im Heimaquarium_.
 Göttingen: Wallstein, 2018.

 [^16]: Anonymous.
 “Speisekammer und Küche des Berliner Aquariums”. _Der Zoologische Garten_ 25 (1884): 156-157.